CUH Logo

 At Cambridge IVF we use a technique called ‘vitrification’ to rapidly freeze any good quality blastocysts (advanced day 5 or day 6 embryos) which are remaining after your embryo transfer procedure.
 Any embryo which has the capacity to form a good quality blastocyst certainly has the potential to form a pregnancy.
 We freeze using this technique at the blastocyst stage as evidence suggests that vitrification is the most effective method to successfully freeze your blastocysts.

-Cambridge IVF has a state of the art Cryostorage facility on site.
+Cambridge IVF has a state-of-the-art Cryostorage facility on site.
 Embryos are stored at very low (-196oC) temperatures using liquid nitrogen or its vapour.

 How Does the Process Work?